 In September 2018, Rock was tapped to play bass for 26-Time Grammy-Nominee, Blues Hall of Fame Inductee and No. 1 Billboard Blues Chart Artist Bobby Messano for a European tour from October 12 through November 1.
 In 2019, Rock continued as a studio musician and bassist for various Belgian and European bands like Brussels' Mark Rogers Band as well as touring bands from the USA (See below), including December and New Year's Eve shows with Jamal Thomas (SOS Band, Maceo Parker) and other events with Boogie Boy (in Paul Ambach's blues band) and Per W/ Pawlowski (featuring Kloot Perwez and Mauro Pawlowski: https://www.facebook.com/myke.rock/posts/10219085092294002).
 As well, Rock began playing with the original line-up of the Kloot Per W Group, headed by Kloot Per W, an Indie Rock/Belpop Underground group set to perform in Europe and record in 2020, releasing music on Belgian and UK record labels.
 In addition, early 2020 found Rock performing as European touring bassist with Prague (by way of Philadephia) blues artist Juwana Jenkins (http://www.juwanajenkins.com) and was set to tour in March and October 2020 with USA blues stand out Sean Chambers Band (http://www.seanchambers.com).

 However, as the Coronavirus pandemic took hold, as in America, Belgium went into a shutdown.
 This resulted in numerous cancellations.
 By April, all 52 of Rock's scheduled Europe dates for the year were squashed.
 On June 30, Rock moved back to his hometown of Columbus, Ohio, where he knew he could "...find doable, meaningful work outside of music..." and survive until music and touring could resume.
-As of October 2020, Rock has been house bass man at open jams in Hilliard, Ohio and Gahanna, Ohio and has been called in on recording sessions with James Brown band, the "JBs" and Maceo Parker member Fred Wesley, by way of executive producer Jamal Thomas, Belgium's Mark Rogers Band and other stateside recording projects.
+As of October 2020, Rock has been house bass man at open jams in Hilliard, Ohio and Gahanna, Ohio and has been called in on recording sessions with James Brown band, the "JBs" and Maceo Parker member Fred Wesley, by way of executive producer Jamal Thomas, Belgium's Mark Rogers Band as well as with stateside recording projects.

 LINKS TO KEEP YOU UP-TO-DATE, IN TOUCH AND ENTERTAINED: